Types of GST in India – What is CGST, SGST and IGST?

 One major positive outcome after the implementation of GST is the 20% drop in interstate travel time as all the interstate check posts are now disbanded.
 According to reports, it also has positive implications for the transportation sector as crude consumption and delivery time have reduced.
 Goods and Services Tax or GST is a comprehensive, destination-based, single, and multistage indirect tax that is imposed on value-addition.
 GST has subsumed around 17, different types of indirect taxes in the country.
 These different taxes that gave way to GST includes state VAT, entertainment tax, Octroi, excise tax, and more.
 All the Goods and Services are now covered under GST, and the tax is levied according to the tax slabs that are decided by the GST Council.

 The main features of the GST are :

 - GST has led to the subsuming of 17 different indirect taxes at the Central and State level.

 - GST is a consumption-based tax.

-- GST led to ‘one country one tax-rate’ system implemented across the country.
+- GST led to a ‘one country one tax rate’ system implemented across the country.

-- Taxes imposed on – ‘supply of goods or services’
+- Taxes imposed on – the ‘supply of goods or services

 - No differentiation between goods or services